Student examining artwork inside Tyler.

-This visual studies program is flexible to meet your wide-ranging interests and goals.
 Here, you — and your fellow artist-scholars — earn a degree that combines both art studio practice and academic research in the arts and beyond.
-You don’t have to choose.
-You can do both (or more)!

-7 Reasons to Get Your Visual Studies Degree at Tyler
+7 Reasons To Get Your Visual Studies Degree At Tyler

 Consider these reasons to choose visual studies at the Tyler School of Art and Architecture: